stanhoenson/hoenson.xyz/content/about/_index.md

 - Check out the [tools I use](/about/uses)
 - Or, judge my [resume](/about/resume)

-Keep reading to learn more about me.
+Keep reading to learn more about me (coming soon).